saitaiky/notebook/docs/docs/ai/llm/intro.md

 ### How LLMs Generate Text and Adjusting Probability with Temperature

 LLMs generate text based on probabilities and mathematical calculations rather than magic.
 They predict the next word in a sequence by storing probabilities for all possible following words.
 Temperature is a setting that adjusts the randomness of an LLM's output.
 A high temperature (e.g., 2) produces more random and diverse outputs where all words have nearly equal likelihood, while a low temperature (e.g., 0) produces deterministic outputs where the most likely word is always chosen, eliminating randomness.

-For example, with a high temperature prompt "My new AI-powered app will...", the responses tend to be nonsensical or highly creative but lack coherence.
-With a low temperature prompt, the responses are highly predictable and identical each time, providing reliable but potentially boring outputs.
+For example, with a high temperature setting, the prompt "My new AI-powered app will..." might produce varied and creative but incoherent responses like "sing clouds and laugh."
+With a low temperature setting, the prompt yields predictable and identical responses each time, such as "improve productivity."

 ### Optimizing Temperature for Different Tasks